 The Richmond Public Library Foundation is a 501(c) 3 charitable nonprofit established in 1997 by a group of dedicated library patrons.
-Its mission is to develop, administer and allocate tax-deductible private and corporate gifts to provide an extra margin of excellence for the Richmond Public Library.
-Its Board of Directors is comprised of leaders from the business, educational, entrepreneurial, philanthropic and legal sectors of our community.
+The mission is to develop, administer and allocate tax-deductible private and corporate gifts to provide an extra margin of excellence for the Richmond Public Library.
+The Board of Directors are volunteers from the business, educational, entrepreneurial, philanthropic and legal sectors of our community.
 Its past "Literary Legacy" campaign raised over $2 million dollars for improvements to the Main Library, while our Annual Fund raises funds for on-going support of the Library's collection, programming and events.

 Specifically, the Foundation has targeted 6 areas to support:

 1. Family Resource Centers - Providing resources and classes on parenting, developmental needs of children, family activities and language skills, the Centers need continuous updating of books, brochures, DVDs and other resource materials.